Elettrotecnica/aframe-rapier-physics/docs/README.md

 ### `rapier-shape`

-Any entity with an `rapier-body` component can also have 1 or more `rapier-shape` components.
+Any entity with a `rapier-body` component can also have 1 or more `rapier-shape` components.
 The `rapier-shape` component is what defines the collision shape of the entity. `rapier-shape` components can be added and removed at any time.
 By default an appropriate